Sikorsky SH-60 Seahawk: SH-60F

-After the SH-60B entered service, the Navy conducted a competition to replace the SH-3 Sea King.
+After the SH-60B entered service, the Navy conducted a competition to replace the Sikorsky SH-3 Sea King.
 The competitors were Sikorsky, Kaman and IBM (avionics only).
 Sikorsky began development of this variant in March 1985.
 In January 1986, seven SH-60Fs were ordered including two prototypes (BuNos 163282/3).
 The first example flew on 19 March 1987.
 The SH-60F was based on the SH-60B airframe, but with upgraded SH-3H avionics.

-The SH-60F primarily served as the carrier battle group's primary antisubmarine warfare (ASW) aircraft.
-The helicopter hunted submarines with its AQS-13F dipping sonar, and carried a 6-tube sonobuoy launcher.
+The SH-60F primarily served as the carrier battle group's primary anti-submarine warfare (ASW) aircraft.
+The helicopter hunted submarines with its AQS-13F dipping sonar, and carried a six-tube sonobuoy launcher.
 The SH-60F is unofficially named "Oceanhawk".
-The SH-60F can carry Mk 46, Mk 50, or Mk 54 torpedoes for its offensive weapons, and it has a choice of fuselage-mounted machine guns, including the M60D, M240D, and GAU-16 (.50 caliber) for self-defense.
-The standard aircrew consists of one pilot, one co-pilot, one tactical sensor operator (TSO), and one acoustic sensor operator (ASO).
-The SH-60F was operated by the U.S Navy's Helicopter Antisubmarine (HS) squadrons until they were redesignated Helicopter Sea Combat (HSC) squadrons and transitioned to the MH-60S.
+The SH-60F can carry Mk 46, Mk 50, or Mk 54 torpedoes for its offensive weapons, and it has a choice of fuselage-mounted machine guns, including the M60D, M240D, and GAU-16 (.50 caliber or 12.7 mm) for self-defense.
+The standard aircrew is one pilot, one co-pilot, one tactical sensor operator (TSO), and one acoustic sensor operator (ASO).
+The SH-60F was operated by the U.S. Navy's Helicopter Antisubmarine (HS) squadrons, until they were redesignated Helicopter Sea Combat (HSC) squadrons and transitioned to the MH-60S.
 The last HS squadron completed its transition in 2016.